evilqubit/elastic-intro/README.md

 }
 ```

-Whereas combining this with a previous query will:
+Whereas combining this with a previous query:

- - level = "super awesome" and only return the "male" gender
+ - level = "super awesome" AND only return gender = "male"

 ```
 POST localhost:9200/test/users/_search